Please use the BOTH checklists.

 Letter of Good Standing from School Principal (under age 18)

 School-aged children must obtain a letter from their principal stating that they are well-behaved.
 The letter should be written in Spanish or have an official translation, and must be notarized so that an apostille can be issued.
+(See section about children.)
+Please include full legal name, birth date and passport number.

 Certificate of having passed the CCSE (Spanish civics and culture) test (age 18-70)